Wellborn Jack: Career

-Wellborn Jack practiced law with his brother, George Whitfield Jack, Jr., who served as a colonel under General Matthew B. Ridgeway in World War II.
-He later founded the law firm, Jack & Jack, with his son, Wellborn Jack, Jr. (born 1936).
-Jack, Jr., a specialist in employment and labor law, recalls that his father had little interest in genealogy and said, "What matters most is not what you sprang from but what you sprang at."
+Wellborn Jack practiced law with his brother, George Whitfield Jack, Jr., who served as a colonel under General Matthew Ridgway in World War II.
+He later founded the law firm, Jack & Jack, with his son, Wellborn Jack Jr. (1936–2023).
+Jack, Jr., a specialist in employment and labor law and an environmentalist recalled that his father had little interest in genealogy and said, "What matters most is not what you sprang from but what you sprang at."

 Political career

-State Representative
+State representative

 Just weeks after taking his oath of office as a state representative, Jack, along with the former mayor of Minden, J. Frank Colbert, ran unsuccessfully for Louisiana's 4th congressional district seat in the United States House of Representatives.
 He was eliminated from the runoff election, with victory claimed by the three-term incumbent Overton Brooks, also of Shreveport.

 Like virtually all of the Shreveport-area politicians during the 1950s, Jack was known for his fervent support of racial segregation.
 In 1956, he opposed a bill which would have exempted the Sugar Bowl in New Orleans from the state ban on "interracial activities".
 He supported a bill to require the labeling of blood by race of the donor.
 The raising of the Confederate flag at the Caddo Parish Courthouse embodied the sentiments of white segregationists of Jack's era.

 In 1962, Jack joined his House colleague, Representative Parey Branton of Shongaloo in Webster Parish, in calling for a change in the method by which Louisiana allocates its electoral votes.
 The two urged adoption of the framework used by Maine and Nebraska under which one elector is allotted for each congressional district to the winner by plurality in that district, and two at-large electoral votes are assigned to the top vote-getter statewide, plurality or majority.
 The plan was not adopted.
 It could have enabled Louisiana to choose split electors, as Alabama did in 1960 and New Jersey in 1860.